roryprimrose/roryprimrose.github.io/_posts/2011-02-21-extract-wcf-identity-into-a-workflowservicehost-activity.md

 }
 {% endhighlight %}

 The designer looks like the following.
-The ReceiveIdentityInspector<IIdentity> seen below contains a Receive activity as its only child activity.
+The ReceiveIdentityInspector&lt;IIdentity&gt; seen below contains a Receive activity as its only child activity.

 ![image][6]